MDK-Packs/vscode-cmsis-solution-docs/docs/runexternal.md

 The [µVision debugger](https://developer.arm.com/documentation/101407/0541/Debugging) offers advanced debug features such as Event Recorder and Component Viewer to analyze applications.

-To call µVision with the *csolution project* that you are using in Visual Studio Code, add the following task to the file `.vscode\tasks.json`.
+To call µVision with the *csolution project* that you are using in Visual Studio Code, add the following task to the `.vscode\tasks.json`  file.
 The `command:` is the path to the µVision executable on your computer.

 ```json
     "tasks": [